Monster radiative shocks in the perturbed magnetospheres of neutron stars

 The magnetospheres of neutron stars have a huge magnetization parameter $\sigbg$, and therefore their low-frequency perturbations are often described as FFE waves, which propagate with the speed of light.
 This description is excellent near the star, however it fails when perturbations propagate to larger radii and grow in relative amplitude $E/\Bbg$.
-Then, FFE becomes remarkably self-destructive: it pushes itself out of the realm of its applicability $E^2<B^2$ and the wave dynamics in the FFE limit $\sigbg\rightarrow\infty$ becomes undefined.
-The dynamics can be examined using the full MHD framework, with an arbitrarily large but finite $\sigbg$.
+Then, FFE becomes remarkably self-destructive: it pushes itself out of the realm of its applicability $E^2<B^2$, and the wave dynamics in the FFE limit $\sigbg\rightarrow\infty$ becomes undefined.
+Therefore, waves should be described using the full MHD framework, with an arbitrarily large but finite $\sigbg$.

-In particular, compressive MHD waves (equivalent to vacuum radio waves in the FFE limit) steepen into shocks at radius $\Rm$ (\Eq~\ref{eq:Rm}) for any high $\sigbg$.
-The higher $\sigbg$ the stronger the shock at $\Rm$, as we have shown by solving the MHD wave equations at $\sigbg\gg 1$.
-As an example, this paper presented the evolution of a 10-kHz wave with an initial sine profile $E=\Em\sin(\omega\xi)$, where $\xi=t-r/c$.
-We have also derived the wave evolution analytically and showed how it depends on the wave frequency $\omega$ and power $L$.
-Our main conclusions are as follows.\footnote{These conclusions hold for kHz perturbations that are typically excited in magnetars and neutron star binaries.
-The results are different for MHz-GHz waves; they will be presented elsewhere.}
+In particular, compressive MHD waves (vacuum radio waves in the FFE limit) steepen into shocks at radius $\Rm$ (\Eq~\ref{eq:Rm}) for any high $\sigbg$.
+The higher $\sigbg$ the stronger the shock at $\Rm$, as we have demonstrated by solving the MHD wave equation.
+As an example, we presented the evolution of a 10-kHz wave with an initial sine profile $E=\Em\sin(\omega\xi)$, where $\xi=t-r/c$.
+We have also derived the wave evolution analytically to show how it depends on the wave frequency $\omega$ and power $L$.
+Our main conclusions are as follows.\footnote{These conclusions hold for kHz perturbations typically excited in magnetars, neutron star binaries, and neutron star collapse.
+The results are different for MHz-GHz waves \citep{Beloborodov23}.}

-1. When the wave reaches $\Rm\sim 10^8$\,cm it suddenly begins to ``pull'' the background magnetosphere toward the star, creating an ultrarelativistic flow at the wave oscillation phase near $3\pi/2$, where $E^2$ approaches $B^2$ (Figure~\ref{fig:kHz}).
-This accelerated flow forms the upstream of the shock.
-It develops a huge Lorentz factor $\gu\sim c\sigm/\omega\Rm$ (\Eq~\ref{eq:cu}), where $\sigm=\sigbg(\Rm)$.
-The peak $\gu$ is reached when the wave crosses $r\approx 1.1\Rm$.
-Magnetization of the accelerated upstream flow is reduced to $\sigu\sim \omega\Rm/c$, independently of the original background magnetization $\sigm$.
+1. When the wave reaches $\Rm\sim 10^8$\,cm it suddenly begins to pull the background magnetosphere toward the star, creating an ultrarelativistic flow at the wave oscillation phase near $3\pi/2$ (trough), where $E^2$ approaches $B^2$ (Figure~5).
+The flow acceleration at the trough of the wave is accompanied by plasma expansion, reducing the local magnetization parameter $\sigma$, so the wave propagation slows down at the trough and the wave ``stumbles,'' steepening into a shock.
+The accelerated plasma flow forms the upstream of the shock.
+It develops a huge Lorentz factor $\gu\sim c\sigm/\omega\Rm$, where $\sigm\equiv\sigbg(\Rm)$.
+The peak $\gu$ is reached when the wave crosses $r\approx 1.15\Rm$, and here the local magnetization parameter of the flow is reduced to $\sigu\sim \sigm/\gu\sim \omega\Rm/c$, which independent of $\sigbg$.